urosherman/urosherman.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: research
-description: for some older research, see also CV
+description: for some older research and policy-related work, see also CV
 years: [2026, 2025, 2023, 2021]
 nav: true
 nav_order: 2